Frequently Asked Questions

 The questionnaires help us to successfully match the right animal with the right family.
 The questionnaire is simply an application for an adopter to be eligible to adopt from Homeward Bound Dog Rescue, not a contract for adoption.
 They are not dog specific and may be used if a potential adopter is interested in more than one animal.
 Pre-adoption questionnaires are processed on a first come, first served basis but are approved based on an animal’s best interests and blanket approvals are not given.
 Certain dogs may have specific requirements including, but not limited to: No children, no other pets, another dog required, a physically fenced yard required, etc. Potential adopters who are approved and do not meet these requirements are ineligible to adopt that particular dog.

 Adoption Fees: Most of our adoption fees are in the $350-$450 range, although there are some outliers on either end of that range.
 All dogs and puppies have been surgically sterilized, given dewomer, vaccinated, and if not already done are micro-chipped upon adoption.
 In addition, adult dogs are tested for heartworm and usually Lyme disease.
 Because we provide a number of special procedures such as dentals, surgeries, treatment for heartworm and Lyme disease, mange, and so on we spread the cost of these special treatments among all of the dogs in our program.
 Adoption fees vary depending upon a dog’s breed, gender, and age among other factors.
 Minnesota state sales tax is assessed, collected, and paid on each adoption.
-Adoption fees may be paid with cash, credit card, or check.
+At this time adoption fees may be paid with cash only.
 Once collected adoption fees are non-refundable.
 No cash refunds are given.